Linesight-RL/linesight/README.md

 To set up the project, follow these steps:

 1. Clone this repository.
-2. Install the required Python packages: `pip install -r requirements.txt`.
+2. Install the required Python packages: `pip install -r requirements.txt`
-3. Install PyTorch version 2 with Cuda 11.8.
-4. Install the project as an editable package: `pip install -e .`
+3. Install the project as an editable package: `pip install -e .`

 ## Getting Started